NREL/cpd-batch-upload/docs/index.rst

 The following pages document the classes in the cpdupload modules.
 A basic uploader is in the `__main__` module of the cpdupload package.
 Look in that module for simple guide on uploading adsorption measurement data from a file into the API.

 .. toctree::
+   doc_API
+   doc_APIException
+   doc_Authentication
+   doc_AuthenticationException
+   doc_CsvIngest
+   doc_CsvIngestException
    doc_Loader
    doc_LoaderException
-   doc_CsvIngest
-   doc_CsvIngestException
    doc_JSONBuilder
    doc_JSONBuilderException
-   doc_API
-   doc_APIException